 The purpose of TTT is to assist eligible military personnel to transition to a new career as public school teachers in targeted schools.
 A network of State TTT Offices has been established to provide participants with counseling and assistance regarding licensure requirements, routes to state licensure, and employment leads.
 Information on this program can be found by visiting http://www.dantes.doded.mil/Programs/TTT.html.

 You will prepare for two exams, a subject area exam and a pedagogy exam (also known as the Professional Teaching Knowledge (PTK) exam).
 Upon passingthe two exams, you will earn your American Board certification.
-This certification will be used in place of a Master's degree in education to receive your initial/temporary teaching license from your state's department of education.
+This certification will be used as part of the requirements for provisional licensure.

 Learn more about the standards that define the knowledge and skills Arkansas students should have in order to be ready for college and careers.Learn More